 Trailing dogs are specially trained to detect the presence of tiny particles of human tissue, such as hair and skin cells a person sheds as they move.
-Heavier than the molecules suspended in air which an air-scent dog is trained to discern, these tiny particles sink toward the ground, resting on soil, foliage, or the surface of water.
+Heavier than the molecules suspended in air, which an air-scent dog is trained to discern, these tiny particles sink toward the ground, resting on soil, foliage, or the surface of water.
 A trailing dog will follow a scent with its nose close to the ground.

-Trailing dogs are able to work in urban environments as easily as natural ones.
-Given a suitable item from the missing person and knowledge of the last location which the person was seen, trailing dogs are often the quickest way to locate a victim.
+Trailing dogs are able to work in urban environments as easily as in natural ones.
+Given a suitable item from the missing person and knowledge of the last location where the person was seen, trailing dogs are often the quickest way to locate a victim.
 But in the absence of a scent item, there is little a trailing dog can do.

 Disaster dogs may use a variety of techniques to locate people, including the skills used by air-scent, trailing, and tracking dogs.
 But they are specially trained to work in the aftermath of disaster zones.
 They may be used to locate people trapped in rubble after bombings or earthquakes.
 These extraordinary dogs are trained to work in unstable environments and cramped or confined conditions.

 The cadaver dog has been taught how to detect the particular scent of a human corpse.
-These specially trained animals can detect cadavers above ground and those which have been buried.
+These specially trained animals can detect cadavers above ground and those who have been buried.
 The cadaver dog will ignore the scent of living humans.
-These animals are able to detect recently dead bodies and those which have been deceased for some time, even if the only remains are dried blood or fragments of bone.
+These animals are able to detect recently dead bodies and those who have been deceased for some time, even if the only remains are dried blood or fragments of bone.

 Water-search dogs have very specialized skills.
-Working with the human teams in boats or along the shoreline, they can pick up the presence of a human body submerged in water by sensing the gases such bodies release.
+Working with human teams in boats or along the shoreline, they can pick up the presence of a human body submerged in water by sensing the gases such bodies release.
 A trained diver works with the team, ready to search for the body once the dog indicates its presence and location.

 Avalanche dogs operate in snow to locate the victims of an avalanche.
 They can plow through deep drifts and detect the scent of a person even under 15 feet of snowfall.
 Avalanche dogs use a range of senses, including smell, sight, and hearing, to find victims.